 HIGHLIGHTS

-A group photo of ELP C19 (Hybrid Modality) members attending an in-person ELP session in Atlanta, GA.
+A group photo of Emerging Leader Program Cohort 19 (Hybrid Modality) members attending an in-person ELP session in Atlanta, GA.

-A group photo of ELP C19 (Virtual Modality) members during their virtual orientation session.
+A group photo of Emerging Leader Program Cohort 19 (Virtual Modality) members during their virtual orientation session.

 ELP Cohort 19 (Hybrid Modality) members work together preparing to lead an effective meeting example for their cohort.

-Emerging Leader Program Cohort 18 gathered in Seattle, WA.
+Emerging Leader Program Cohort 18 gathered in Seattle, WA, for networking and leadership development.

-ELP Cohort 18 members gather for a session in Bethesda, MD (APHL HQ).
+Emerging Leader Program Cohort 18 members gather for a session on communicating the value of public health laboratories in Bethesda, MD (APHL HQ).

-Emerging Leader Program Cohort 16 members gather for a group photo at the APHL 2023 Annual Conference.
+Members of the Emerging Leader Program Cohort 16 gather for a group photo at the APHL 2023 Annual Conference.

-Emerging Leader Program Cohort 16 gather at the Tennessee Public Health Laboratory.
+Members of the Emerging Leader Program Cohort 16 gather at the Tennessee Public Health Laboratory during a leadership development and networking session.

 ELP Cohort 19 (Hybrid Modality) members collaborate on a leadership-versus-management Venn diagram activity during their in-person session.

-A group photo of ELP C19 (Hybrid Modality) members attending an in-person ELP session in San Antonio, Texas.
+A group photo of the Emerging Leader Program Cohort 19 (Hybrid Modality) members attending an in-person leadership development session in San Antonio, Texas.

-A group photo of ELP C17 members attending an in-person ELP session in Phoenix, AZ.
+A group photo of Emerging Leader Program Cohort 17 members during a leadership development session in Phoenix, AZ.